 It’s a good idea to check your credit report before you apply, and ask your partner to do the same.

-Before taking out a joint loan, make sure you are both aware of the terms and conditions of the loan, including any fees and charges.
+Before taking out a joint loan, make sure you're both aware of the terms and conditions of the loan, including any fees and charges.

-Before you submit the application, make sure everything is completely accurate, including the details in your credit report.
-And only apply if you feel comfortable taking out a joint loan with your partner.
+Before you submit your application, make sure that all your information is completely accurate, including the details in your credit report.
+And make sure you only apply if you feel comfortable taking out a joint loan with the other person.